Call now in confidence immediate help & advice 24/7

 Two people holding a sapling

-This assessment is conducted by a psychiatrist.
+This assessment is conducted by a psychiatrist at rehab.
 If you didn’t know, a psychiatrist is a medical doctor.

-The psychiatrist will prescribe you medication designed to slow down the pace at which your brain readjusts following the cessation of drug and alcohol use.
+The psychiatrist will prescribe you medication designed to slow down the pace at which your brain readjusts following the cessation of drug and alcohol use during rehab detox.

 This medication prevents the onset of dangerous withdrawal symptoms such as tremors, hallucinations and a range of ‘flu-like’ symptoms.

-Your detox programme in Devon requires between 7-14 days to complete.
+Your detox programme at a drug and alcohol rehab in Devon requires between 7-14 days to complete.

 Make sure that your drug detox or alcohol detox in Devon is as effective as possible by calling us on 0800 088 66 86